progit/progit/de/07-customizing-git/01-chapter7.markdown

 	$ sudo chmod +x /usr/local/bin/extMerge
 	$ sudo chmod +x /usr/local/bin/extDiff

-Jetzt kannst Du Git so konfigurieren, dass es Deine persönlichen Merge und Diff Werkzeuge benutzt.
-Dazu sind einige weitere Einstellungen nötig: `merge.tool`, um die von Git verwendete Merge Strategie festzulegen, `mergetool.*.cmd`, um festzulegen, wie der Befehl auszuführen ist, `mergetool.trustExitCode`, damit Git weiß ob der Exit-Code des Programms eine erfolgreiche Merge Auflösung anzeigt oder nicht, und `diff.external`, um einzustellen welches Diff Kommando Git benutzen soll.
+Jetzt kannst Du Git so konfigurieren, dass es Deine persönlichen Merge- und Diff-Werkzeuge benutzt.
+Dazu sind einige weitere Einstellungen nötig: `merge.tool`, um die von Git verwendete Merge Strategie festzulegen, `mergetool.*.cmd`, um festzulegen, wie der Befehl auszuführen ist, `mergetool.trustExitCode`, damit Git weiß, ob der Exit-Code des Programms eine erfolgreiche Merge Auflösung anzeigt oder nicht, und `diff.external`, um einzustellen welches Diff Kommando Git benutzen soll.
 Du kannst also entweder die vier folgenden Befehle ausführen

 <!--
 Now you can set up your config file to use your custom merge resolution and diff tools.
 This takes a number of custom settings: `merge.tool` to tell Git what strategy to use, `mergetool.*.cmd` to specify how to run the command, `mergetool.trustExitCode` to tell Git if the exit code of that program indicates a successful merge resolution or not, and `diff.external` to tell Git what command to run for diffs.
 So, you can either run four config commands